 More Bars, Cafes and Restaurants than New York!

 Yes, apparently it’s true!
-According to the Lonely Planet, Wellington is crammed with more bars, cafes and restaurants than New York City!
+According to the Lonely Planet, Wellington is crammed with more bars, cafes and restaurants per capita than New York City!
 Not only do Wellington’s eating and drinking establishments offer many great choices for a wedding reception, but they can also provide a great backdrop for images of the happy couple or bridal party, or even as a venue for the ceremony.

 There are too many options to do justice too, but here are a couple of my recent favourites.